Aaron-Bailey/hello-world/README.md

 Hello everyone!

 I'm a student in North Carolina working towards a Computer Science degree.
 Attempting to get familiar with Python, C/C++ SAS, Hadoop, and Java.
-Please dont hesitate to say hello or as any questions!
+Please dont hesitate to say hello or ask any questions!